freenas/freenas-docs/userguide/storage.rst

 **Create Passphrase:** set and confirm a passphrase associated with the GELI encryption key.

+#ifdef comment
 A red warning is a reminder to
 :guilabel:`Remember to add a new recovery key as this action invalidates the previous recovery key`.
+#endif comment

 Unlike a password, a passphrase can contain spaces and is typically a series of words.
 A good passphrase is easy to remember (like the line to a song or piece of literature) but hard to guess (people you know should not be able to guess the passphrase).
 **Remember this passphrase.
 An encrypted pool cannot be reimported without it.**
 In other words, if the passphrase is forgotten, the data on the pool